aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/passover/leil-pesah/magid/kavvanah-for-human-rights-for-seder-pesah.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-What is your personal “Dayenu” question for the year?
+What is your personal “<em>Daiyen</em>u” question for the year?
 How can you challenge yourself to do more for human rights?
 </div></td></tr>
 </tbody></table>